Irish election produces an earthquake as Sinn Fein tops poll

 “I listen to the people.
 I respect the decision of the people,” he told Irish broadcaster RTE.

+Sinn Fein leader Mary Lou McDonald suggested her party could try to form a government with the support of independents of smaller parties such as the Social Democrats and Labour.

+“We want to talk to anyone who is interested in delivering a program for government, that is about getting to grips with the housing crisis and solving it, getting to grips with the crisis in health and giving families and workers a break and giving a new lease of life to government,” she said.

-The IRA was responsible for murders, bombings and other violence for decades during the “Troubles” in the U.K. region of Northern Ireland.
-More than 3,500 people were killed during decades of conflict between forces that sought to reunify Northern Ireland with the Republic of Ireland and those who wanted Northern Ireland to remain part of the U.K.
+The IRA was responsible for murders, bombings and other violence for decades during decades of violence known as the “Troubles” in Northern Ireland.
+More than 3,500 people were killed in conflict between forces that sought to reunify Northern Ireland with the Republic of Ireland and those who wanted Northern Ireland to remain part of the U.K.

 Supporters of Sinn Fein point out that it has been more than 20 years since Northern Ireland’s 1998 peace agreement and 15 years since the IRA announced the end of its violent campaign.
 Sinn Fein already sits in government in Northern Ireland as part of a power-sharing arrangement created by the peace process.